SAP/openui5-docs/docs/App_Development_Using_OpenUI5_b1fbe1a.md

 > Note:
-> Alternatively, we recommend that you familiarize yourselves with our [UI5 Tooling](https://sap.github.io/ui5-tooling/), which is an open and modular toolchain leveraging **node.js** and a command-line interface.
+> Alternatively, we recommend that you familiarize yourself with [UI5 Tooling](https://sap.github.io/ui5-tooling/), which is an open and modular toolchain leveraging **node.js** and a command-line interface.
 For more information about this powerful yet easy-to-use development environment, see [Getting Started](https://sap.github.io/ui5-tooling/pages/GettingStarted/).
 >
 >